pippinbarr/games-as-research/bibliography.md

 ## Design and Context
 * Elizabeth Boling.
 (2010).
 The Need for Design Cases: Disseminating Design Knowledge.
 International Journal of Designs for Learning, (1) 1.
 1-8.
+* Craig Howard.
+(2014).
+The rhetoric of instructional design cases: Knowledge building via examples of process and product.
+In: Design in educational technology, 107-124.
 * Donald A. Schön.
 (1983).
 The Reflective Practitioner: How Professionals Think in Action.
 Basic Books.

 ## Design artifacts